approveme/signature-fluent-contract-forms-add-on/readme.txt

 With this Electronic Signature Add-on for Fluent Forms + ApproveMe’s WP E-Signature (business license) you can create a WP Form with the fields and sections of the contract that vary and add an additional field for the “Signers Name” + “Signers Email.”

-Your WPForm would look something like:
+Your Fluent Form would look something like:

 DROPDOWN FIELD 1  = Dropdown of available packages PARAGRAPH FIELD 2 = Classes or terms that vary from contract to contract